developerasun/pawcon/README.md

 - Creating and listing NFT in marketplace
 - Displaying the NFT in virtual gallery
 - Selling and buying the NFT in communities

+## Installation
+Whole application source file will be available [here]() as docker image, hosted in IPFS.

 ## Implementation
 <details>